-Туре Purpose and Operation Maximum Performance link to - opportunity metrics strategy Bonus arrangements Strategy Aims to focus executives on achieving financial targets relevant to the business priorities for the financial period and where appropriate to outperform Typically, performance measures and targets are set prior to or shortly after the start of the relevant financial period.
+Туре Purpose and link to strategy Operation Maximum opportunity Performance metrics Bonus arrangements Aims to focus executives on achieving financial targets relevant to the business priorities for the financial period and where appropriate to outperform Typically, performance measures and targets are set prior to or shortly after the start of the relevant financial period.
 At the end of the financial period, the Remuneration Committee will determine the extent to which the targets have been achieved.
 Awards are typically delivered in cash; however, the Committee has discretion to defer awards in cash or in shares.
 The Committee has discretion and the contractual legal vehicle, to reduce or recoup the bonus in the event of serious financial misstatement or misconduct.
 In extreme cases of misconduct, the Committee may claw back annual bonus payments previously made.
-Additional bonuses can be earned at the sole discretion of the The base bonus opportunity for Executive Directors will be up to 75 percent of base salary.
+Additional bonuses can be earned at the sole discretion of the Remuneration Committee if exceptional circumstances arise.
+The base bonus opportunity for Executive Directors will be up to 75 percent of base salary.
 Up to 75 percent of maximum will vest for target performance.
 Performance above base performance can result in additional bonuses being paid linked to improved performance - i.e. paying for themselves.
 The annual bonus will be based on achievement of financial targets (e.g., revenue growth, EBITDA improvements and cash metrics.
 The Committee has discretion to adjust the formulaic bonus outcome downwards within the limits of the plan, to ensure alignment of pay with the underlying performance of the business.
-Committee may claw back annual bonus payments previously made.
-Additional bonuses can be earned